Multiparticle quantum walk: a dynamical probe of topological many-body excitations: Effective models

 \subsection{Edge states}

 The effective models derived above are all formally equivalent to non-interacting SSH models with additional on-site energy which breaks the chiral symmetry.
 However, the models present localized states at the edges due to reduced quantum fluctuations at the boundaries.
 Such non-topological interaction-induced edge states have been seen also in two-body physics in bosonic SSH models~\cite{DiLiberto2016,Gorlach2017}.
-Topologic invariants based on the Berry phase do not inform us on the edge physics in such systems, and this indicates a failure of bulk-edge correspondence.
-Nevertheless, the invariants are measures that probe the bulk topology of the interacting Hamiltonian.
+Due to the additional variation of the effective chemical potential at the edge, topological invariants based on the Berry phase do not inform us on the edge physics in such systems, and zero-energy states are no longer pinned to zero energy.
+Nevertheless, the invariants remain good measures that characterize the bulk topology of the interacting Hamiltonian.

 For open boundary conditions, the effective Hamiltonians are complemented by additional edge terms which take into account the renormalization of on-site energy at the edges.
 Then they reproduce well the exact diagonalization results of the many-body Hamiltonian~\eqref{eq:SSHH}.
-The green lines in Fig.~\ref{fig:su2_3_eff}(c) and (d)] indicate the non-topological localized states at the edges, which for the $SU(3)$ case decouple from the rest of the trionic band as the dimerization parameter $\delta$ is increased.
+The green lines in Fig.~\ref{fig:su2_3_eff}(c) and (d)] indicate the non-topological localized states at the edges, which for the SU(3) case decouple from the rest of the trionic band as the dimerization parameter $\delta$ is increased.